Photo: Bloomberg via Getty Images. This story is from VICE News, our new news website. See more and sign up now at vicenews.com.

-Guzmán wore dark jeans, a pale long-sleeved shirt and a formidable moustache.
+Guzmán wore dark jeans, a pale long-sleeved shirt, and a formidable mustache.
 The kingpin was briefly seen hunched over and wearing handcuffs.
 He didn’t take questions and wasn’t heard speaking before the helicopter swiftly carried him away to the Altiplano federal prison.
 (The Justice Department announced on Sunday that it will seek Guzmán’s extradition to the US.)

 Mexican authorities also took no questions; the dais and flag that were used for their statements were packed up within seconds of the helicopter’s departure.

 Mexicans were left to absorb the fall of a mythic figure in the country's recent history.
 Many wondered what would come next.
-Despite recent drug-liberalisation initiatives within the US – the leading drug-consuming nation in the world – Mexico’s drug war has shown no signs of abating.
+Despite recent drug-liberalization initiatives within the United States—the leading drug-consuming nation in the world—Mexico’s drug war has shown no signs of abating.

-Guzmán’s role in the US-Mexico drug trade is a mystery, coloured by allegations that he or his operatives maintain contact with US and Mexican authorities, perhaps as protected informants.
+Guzmán’s role in the US-Mexico drug trade is a mystery, colored by allegations that he or his operatives maintain contact with US and Mexican authorities, perhaps as protected informants.

 Jesús Vicente Zambada, a major Sinaloa cartel operative who was extradited to Chicago to face trafficking charges, has claimed in court that US agents in Mexico gave him and other cartel members immunity in exchange for information about rival cartels, particularly the bloodthirsty Zetas.
 US prosecutors insist that he had no such deal with federal agents.
 (Zambada is still awaiting trial.)

 Pressure began mounting on the government to score a victory against the drug traffickers, which led to Guzmán’s capture in the summer of 1993 by Guatemalan authorities and his extradition to Mexico.
-Guzmán reportedly carried on a lavish lifestyle within the maximum-security prison Puente Grande.
-According to a 2009 Wall Street Journalprofile, he was so well-pampered during his stint in the pit that his set-up rivalled the comforts of his beachside condo in Mazatlán.
-He had a TV and a mobile phone to direct his drug empire, selected meals from a menu, smuggled plenty of contraband and received visits from cartel members and prostitutes.
+Guzmán reportedly enjoyed a lavish lifestyle within the maximum-security prison Puente Grande.
+According to a 2009 Wall Street Journal profile, he was so well-pampered during his stint in the pit that his set-up rivaled the comforts of his beachside condo in Mazatlán.
+He had a television and a cellphone to direct his drug empire, selected meals from a menu, smuggled plenty of contraband, and received visits from cartel members and prostitutes.
 He kept a supply of Viagra on hand.